-

 Is There a Need for Physician Assistants?

-With implementation of the Affordable Care Act, further mandated reductions in resident training hours, and a widening shortage of primary care clinicians, new opportunities are arising for PAs in primary care and nearly every other field.
-The 34% growth since 2006 reflects the fact PAs are becoming an attractive and economical alternative to physicians.
+With implementation of the Affordable Care Act, further mandated reductions in resident training hours, and a widening shortage of primary care clinicians, new opportunities are arising for PAs in nearly every medical field.
+The U.S. Bureau of Labor Statistics projects that employment of physician assistants is expected to grow by 28% from 2023 to 2033 reflecting the fact PAs are valued healthcare providers.

 Where Do Physician Assistants Practice?